lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Data exchange
 ~~~~~~~~~~~~~

-The communication occurs through the EnergyPlus external interface.
 The following parameters are sent from EnergyPlus to Modelica.
 These are sent only once during the initialization for each thermal zone.

 +---------------------------+-----------------------------+-------------------------------------------------------------------------------------------------------------+-----------------+